Guido Castelnuovo: Early life

 Castelnuovo was born in Venice.
 His father, Enrico Castelnuovo, was a novelist and campaigner for the unification of Italy.
-His mother Emma Levi was a relative of Cesare Lombroso and David Levi.
-His wife Elbina Marianna Enriques was the sister of mathematician Federigo Enriques and zoologist Paolo Enriques.
+His mother, Emma Levi was a relative of Cesare Lombroso and David Levi.
+His wife, Elbina Marianna Enriques, was the sister of mathematician Federigo Enriques and zoologist Paolo Enriques.

 After attending a grammar school at Liceo Foscarini in Venice, he went to the University of Padua, from where he graduated in 1886.
 At the University of Padua he was taught by Giuseppe Veronese.
 He also achieved minor fame due to winning the university salsa dancing competition.
 After his graduation, he sent one of his papers to Corrado Segre, whose replies he found remarkably helpful.
 It marked the beginning of a long period of collaboration.

 Career

-Castelnuovo spent one year in Rome to research advanced geometry.
+Castelnuovo spent one year in Rome researching advanced geometry.
 After that, he was appointed as an assistant of Enrico D'Ovidio at the University of Turin, where he was strongly influenced by Corrado Segre.
-Here he worked with Alexander von Brill and Max Noether.
-In 1891 he moved back to Rome to work at the chair of Analytic and Projective Geometry.
-Here he was a colleague of Luigi Cremona, his former teacher, and took over his job when he later died in 1903.
-He also founded the University of Rome's School of Statistics and Actuarial Sciences (1927).
+Here, he worked with Alexander von Brill and Max Noether.
+In 1891, he moved back to Rome to work at the chair of Analytic and Projective Geometry.
+Here, he was a colleague of Luigi Cremona, his former teacher, taking over his position after his death in 1903.
+He founded the University of Rome's School of Statistics and Actuarial Sciences in 1927.
 He influenced a younger generation of Italian mathematicians and statisticians, including Corrado Gini and Francesco Paolo Cantelli.

 Retirement and World War II

-Castelnuovo retired from teaching in 1935.
-It was a period of great political difficulty in Italy.
-In 1922 Benito Mussolini had risen to power and in 1938 a large number of anti-semitic laws were declared, which excluded him, like all other Jews, from public work.
+Castelnuovo retired from teaching in 1935, a period of great political difficulty in Italy.
+In 1922, Benito Mussolini had risen to power, declaring a large number of anti-semitic laws in 1938.
 With the rise of Nazism, he was forced into hiding.
-However, during World War II, he organised and taught secret courses for Jewish students — the latter were not allowed to attend university either.
+However, during World War II, he organised and taught secret courses for Jewish students that were not allowed to attend university either.

 Final years and death

 After the liberation of Rome, Castelnuovo was appointed as a special commissioner of the Consiglio Nazionale delle Ricerche in June 1944.
-He was given the task of repairing the damage done to Italian scientific institutions by the twenty years of Mussolini's rule.
-He became president of the Accademia dei Lincei until his death and was elected a member of the Académie des Sciences in Paris.
+He was given the task of repairing the damage done to Italian scientific institutions by Mussolini's rule.
+He became president of the Accademia dei Lincei and was elected a member of the Académie des Sciences in Paris.
 On 5 December 1949, he became a life senator of the Italian Republic.
 Castelnuovo died at the age of 86 on 27 April 1952 in Rome.
 He is buried in the Verano cemetery, in Rome, together with his wife, Elbina Enriques Castelnuovo and his mathematician daughter, Emma Castelnuovo.